 CALL ME ZEBRA 2/6/18

-Named a Most Anticipated Title of 2018 by iBooks, Amazon Book Review, Book Riot, Bustle, PW, Nylon Magazine, Happy Giggle, The Millions, and Bitch Media.
-A The Book Nerd Life pick for February, one of Electric Literature's "46 Books by Women of Color to Read in 2018", and one of Bustle's 11 Books by Women of Color Everyone Needs to Read.
-Amazon #1 New Release in Absurdist Fiction
+Named a Most Anticipated Title of 2018 by iBooks, Amazon Book Review, Book Riot, Bustle, PW, Nylon Magazine, Happy Giggle, The Millions, The Boston Globe, Bitch Media, Amazon, Chicago Review of Books, LitHub, Entertainment Weekly, Harper's Bazaar, Elle Magazine, Vol. 1 Brooklyn, and Paperback Paris.
+One of The National Book Review's "5 Hot Books."
+One of Electric Literature's "46 Books by Women of Color to Read in 2018" and one of Bustle's "11 Books by Women of Color Everyone Needs to Read."
+An Amazon's #1 New Release in Absurdist Fiction and an Amazon Top 10 Pick for February.

 "This book will blow you away.
 Call Me Zebra is likely to be every book nerd’s bizarre dream." —BUSTLE